Bethieieio/CakesCookiesCrumbles/README.md

 1. I went into my repository on Github.
 2. I went into the repository's settings.
 3. On the left hand side, there is a menu item called 'Pages'.
-4. I made sure the Branch was on 'Main'
+4. I made sure the Branch was on 'Main'.
 5. I gave the page a title and clicked 'Save'.
 6. I clicked the link to make sure it worked.
 7. I then copied the link and added it to the about section in my repository.